facebook/react-devtools/README.md

 ### Tree View

-- Arrow keys or hjkl for navigation
+- Arrow keys or h,j,k,l(keyboard keys) for navigation
 - Right click a component to show in elements pane, scroll into view, show source, etc.
 - Differently-colored collapser means the component has state/context